 Mononeuropathy can happen in any part of your body.
-According to the National Institute of Neurological Disorders and Stroke (NINDS), there are more than 100 types of peripheral neuropathy.
-(NINDS, 2011) Some of the most common are:
+There are more than 100 types of peripheral neuropathy.
+Some of the most common are:

 Neuropathy occurs when nerve cells are damaged or destroyed.
 Injury is the most common cause of this condition.
 This includes accidents, falls, or repetitive motion stress.